ddella/Kubernetes-Cluster/Prometheus/prometheus-stack.md

         path: /healthz
 ```

 No need to restart anything.
-K8s will pickup the change anld restart the Pod `kube-controller-manager-XXXXXXX` for you.
+K8s will pickup the change and will restart the Pod `kube-scheduler-XXXXXXX` for you.

 [kube-prometheus-stack issue scraping metrics](https://stackoverflow.com/questions/65901186/kube-prometheus-stack-issue-scraping-metrics/66276144#66276144)

 ## kube-controller-manager
-You need to be on a master node.
+You need to **be on a control plane**.
 Edit the configuration file of the controller manager:
 ```sh
 sudo vi /etc/kubernetes/manifests/kube-controller-manager.yaml
 ```